Germany: Law

+Same-sex marriage in Germany has been legal since 2017, and LGBT rights in the country are generally protected.

 Foreign relations

 Germany has a network of 227 diplomatic missions abroad and maintains relations with more than 190 countries.
-Germany is a member of NATO, the OECD, the G7, the G20, the World Bank and the IMF.
+Germany is a member of the Council of Europe, NATO, the OECD, the G7, the G20, the World Bank and the IMF.
 It has played an influential role in the European Union since its inception and has maintained a strong alliance with France and all neighbouring countries since 1990.
 Germany promotes the creation of a more unified European political, economic and security apparatus.
+Because of its economic power and political influence, Germany is widely considered to be a great power.

 The governments of Germany and the United States are close political allies.
 Cultural ties and economic interests have crafted a bond between the two countries resulting in Atlanticism.
-After 1990, Germany and Russia worked together to establish a "strategic partnership" in which energy development became one of the most important factors.
-As a result of the cooperation, Germany imported most of its natural gas and crude oil from Russia.

-The development policy of Germany is an independent area of foreign policy.
+Germany's development policy functions as a distinct sector within its foreign policy framework.
 It is formulated by the Federal Ministry for Economic Cooperation and Development and carried out by the implementing organisations.
 The German government sees development policy as a joint responsibility of the international community.
 It was the world's second-biggest aid donor in 2019 after the United States.